oslc-op/website/content/about/_index.md

 date = "2017-06-21T20:46:28+02:00"
 tags = []
 title = "About"
+heroTitle = "About"
-heroSubtext = "This is OSLC.
+heroSubtitle = "This is OSLC.
 Learn more." why_title = "Why OSLC?"

 mission_title = "Our Mission"